These vegan chickpea crepes are a healthy, delicious, and faux-fancy weeknight meal or brunch dish.

-- Start the socca.
-In a large bowl, combine 1 cup chickpea flour, 1 1/4 cups water, 1 tablespoon olive oil, and 1/2 teaspoon salt.
+- Make the batter: in a large bowl, combine 1 cup chickpea flour, 1 1/4 cups water, 1 tablespoon olive oil, and 1/2 teaspoon salt.
 Whisk until completely smooth.
 Let stand at room temp for at least 30 minutes (or up to 24 hours in the fridge).

-- Meanwhile, start the filling.
-Heat 2 tablespoons olive oil in a large skillet over medium-high heat.
+- Meanwhile, start the filling: heat 2 tablespoons oil in a large skillet over medium-high heat.
 Add the mushrooms with a pinch of salt and pepper, and cook until they’re browned all over, stirring occasionally, about 8 minutes.

-- Meanwhile, in a bowl or measuring cup, combine 1 cup broth, 1/2 cup milk, and 1 tablespoon miso, and whisk to dissolve the miso.
+- In a bowl or measuring cup, combine 1 cup broth, 1/2 cup milk, and 1 tablespoon miso, and whisk to dissolve the miso.
 Set aside.